nagasudhirpulla/taming_python/blog/skills/logging.md

 * Logging can help to achieve observability of the performance and security of the application
 * Errors can be debugged easy by looking at generated logs
 * Evolution of the application state can be traced with logs
-* Security and performance issues can be addressed easily by analyzing the logs
+* Security and performance issues can be addressed easily by analyzing logs

+## Python "logging" module

 ### Main Code
 #### Creating a string